27 of The Most Beautiful Greek Islands

 For quiet lounging, Paralia Fellos offers a bit more privacy on a large pebble beach with some shady trees perfect for relaxing with a good book.

-For character and local lore, head to the southeast of Andros near Korthi to find Tis Grias to Pidima.
+For character and local folklore, head to the southeast of Andros near Korthi to find Tis Grias to Pidima.
 Translated to “The “Old Lady’s Jump,” this beach is the most popular Instagrammable spot on the island.
 The local myth around the rock’s name has three origin stories- all involve the macabre tale of an old lady flinging herself to her death from the beach’s namesake 50-foot-high rock formation.

 Mykonos